-Net Promoter Score®, or NPS®, is a metric used in customer experience programs.
-NPS measures loyalty of customers to a brand.
-Since its inception in 2003 by Bain and Company, Net Promoter Score has been used by millions of companies and has helped measure customer satisfaction and the potential for growth.
-This is done by asking current customers how likely they are to recommend their products or services to their friends, colleagues and network.
+Net Promoter Score®, or NPS®, is a metric used in customer experience programs to measure loyalty.
+It can also be used to track employee experience.
+Since its inception in 2003 by Fred Reichheld at Bain and Company, Net Promoter Score has helped millions of companies measure customer satisfaction and the potential for improvement.
+This is done by asking current customers how likely they are to recommend their products or services to their personal networks.

 How Do You Calculate Net Promoter Score?

-Depending on their response they are grouped into the following 3 categories:
+Depending on their response, respondents are grouped into the following three categories:

-Those who respond with a 9 or 10 are considered Promoters.
-These are typically your most engaged and loyal customers.
+- Promoters: Those who respond with a 9 or 10.
+These are typically your most engaged, ethusiastic, and loyal people.

-Those who respond with a 7 or 8 are considered Passives.
-These customers tend to be satisfied, but lack the enthusiasm to share your product/service/customer with others.
+- Passives: Those who respond with a 7 or 8.
+These people tend to be satisfied, but lack the enthusiasm to share your product or service with others.

-Customers who respond with a 6 or lower are considered Detractors.
-These customers are unsatisfied and are likely to not buy from or use your services again.
-They may even be the ones who voice their opinion publically and discourage others from buying your product or using your service.
+- Detractors: People who respond with a 6 or lower.
+These people are unsatisfied and are likely to not buy from or use your services again.
+They may even be the ones who voice their opinion publicly and discourage others from buying your product or using your service.

 For example, if 5 percent of your respondents are Detractors and 80 percent are Promoters your NPS would be 75.